Follow TV Tropes

 Lady in the Water is a 2006 fantasy thriller film written and directed by M. Night Shyamalan, starring Paul Giamatti and Bryce Dallas Howard.

-Marketed essentially as a "grown-up bedtime story," the film is about a Philadelphia apartment building superintendent named Cleveland (Giamatti) who discovers a magical sea nymph named Story (Howard) who's been transported to this world and is living in the building's swimming pool.
+Essentially marketed as a "grown-up bedtime story," the film is about a Philadelphia apartment building superintendent named Cleveland (Giamatti) who discovers a magical sea nymph named Story (Howard) who's been transported to this world and is living in the building's swimming pool.

 In human reality, the forces of darkness that threaten the heroes of a fairy tale prove to be much more terrifying, and the victory of good over evil is by no means guaranteed.
-Jeffery Wright, Jared Harris, and Mary Beth Hurt co-star, as well as Shyamalan himself, playing the visionary writer Vick.
+Jeffrey Wright, Jared Harris, and Mary Beth Hurt co-star, as well as Shyamalan himself, playing the visionary writer Vick.

 Lady in the Water contains examples of:

-• Asian Airhead: Young-Soon Choi, the none-too-stellar Korean student who isn't thrilled by having to read for school.
+• Asian Airhead: Young-Soon Choi, the none-too-stellar Korean student who isn't thrilled by having to read for school. ("What, they think I have no social life?")

 • Author Avatar: Vick is a visionary writer played by Shyamalan himself, with his primary antagonist being a Straw Critic.